- Dropshipping can be a good way to test the waters in eCommerce, especially if you're comfortable solely focusing on sales and marketing

 Let’s begin by explaining who's involved in this particular supply chain:

 - Flexible location - All you need is an internet connection.
-The more global the world gets, the better for you… No need to relocate; just source from suppliers and ship to customers around the world.
+The more global the world gets, the better for you.
+There is no need to relocate; just source from suppliers and ship to customers worldwide.

 - Easy business scaling - Since you don't have to maintain stock, you only have to focus on the creative side of the business.
 This is perfect if you are a marketing enthusiast or a sales enthusiast who loves to sell products you believe in.